 What to Consider Before Getting a Title Loan on a Financed Car

-You have to follow a few steps to get a title loan for a car you still owe money on.
+You must follow a few steps to get a title loan for a car you still owe money on.

-• Liens and loan payoff: A lienholder will be on the title as you’re still paying off a vehicle.
+- Liens and loan payoff: A lienholder will be on the title as the vehicle is still being paid off.
 This can be the bank or financing company that gave you the original car loan.
 Some lenders will require you to pay off your existing lien and have the lien released before they extend a loan to you.

 What Happens To Your Existing Loan?